QM Qualified Mortgages

-Qualified Mortgages and How It Affect Borrowers and Lenders
+How Qualified Mortgages Affect Borrowers and Lenders

 Gustan Cho Associates are mortgage brokers licensed in 48 states

+This guide covers how qualified mortgages affect borrowers and lenders on residential loans.
 To avoid another 2008 financial crisis, Congress under the Dodd-Frank Wall Street Reform and Consumer Protection Act created qualified mortgages.
 Qualified mortgages are also referred to as QM.
 QM is a mortgage that needs to meet certain guidelines in order to protect lenders and borrowers.
 It also protects the secondary mortgage markets.
-QM is one of the key laws that was passed under the Dodd-Frank Wall Street Reform Act in 2010.
-Another reason why QM was passed was to avoid another real estate and credit meltdown like the one we had in 2008.

 Subprime loans were easy to get.
 Part of the reason for the real estate crisis of 2008 is because it was so easy for anyone to get qualified and obtain a mortgage.
 Many unqualified real estate investors qualified for mortgages they could not afford and repay.
 This was one of the main catalysts of the start of the biggest foreclosure and housing meltdown in history.
 With the creation and launch of Qualified Mortgages, experts and government officials are hoping to avoid another housing market crash and mortgage crisis.
 The good news for homebuyers and real estate investors is the launch of non-QM loans.
 Non-QM and alternative loan programs are non-traditional mortgages benefiting borrowers who cannot qualify for traditional qualified mortgage loans.
 No-Doc loan programs have made a comeback and is offered at Gustan Cho Associates.